shababcardinity/fjundzer/README.md

 # Cardinity Payment Gateway for PrestaShop
-This module will enable Cardinity payments in your Presta e-shop.
+This module will enable Cardinity payments system in your Presta e-shop.
 If you are using older version of X refer to X branch.

 ### Table of Contents
  [► How to install?](#-how-to-install)